jake-young-dev/PlaylistPy/README.md

 # PlaylistPy

-A Python3 Bottle API used my Discord bot to handle youtube playlists for music functionality
+A Python3 Bottle API used by my Discord bot to handle youtube playlists for music functionality

 <br />
 <br />